forestdb/forestdb.org/models/spanish-gender.md

 #### Semantics

 With the exception of the null utterance (which always returns `true`), the truth value of each of our utterances is defined according to some thresholds `thresholdM` or `thresholdF`.
-The parameters for these threshold are currently rather arbitrary, with `thresholdM` doing a uniform draw from the threshold bins (also more or less arbitrary), and `thresholdF` drawing from the same bins (for more discussion on this distribution, see [here](http://www.problang.org/chapters/07-generics.html)).
-In the future, we hope to estimate these thresholds empirically, but given the speaker intuition that the threshold for a `fem` utterance must be near `1`, we provide a potential parameterization of this distribution with a relatively high concentration of `50` and a mean of `0.85` , but for the purposes of simplicity, we use the same prior for both `thresholdM` and `thresholdF`.
+The parameters for these thresholds are currently rather arbitrary, with `thresholdM` doing a uniform draw from the threshold bins (also more or less arbitrary), and `thresholdF` drawing from the same bins (for more discussion on this distribution, see [here](http://www.problang.org/chapters/07-generics.html)).
+In the future, we hope to estimate these thresholds empirically, but given the speaker intuition that the threshold for a `fem` utterance must be near `1`, we provide a potential parameterization of this distribution with a relatively high concentration of `50` and a mean of `0.85`, but for the purposes of simplicity, we use the same prior for both `thresholdM` and `thresholdF`.

 We then define the truth conditions for the `mascpl` utterance as `true` when the observed prevalence is less than or equal to `thresholdM`.
 In the same way, `fem` is `true` when the observed prevalence is greater than or equal to `thresholdF`.
 The truth value of our high-cost `mslashf` utterance is defined as `true` when the observed prevalence is *either* less than or equal to `thresholdM` *or* greater than or equal to `thresholdF`--the disjunction of the other two utterances.
-A previous version used strictly greater than or less than operations for this utterance, but using those the greater than or equal to or less than or equal to operators does not seem to meaningfully impact the results.
+A previous version used strictly greater than or less than operations for this utterance, but using the greater than or equal to or less than or equal to operators does not seem to meaningfully impact the results.

 Our `meaning` function therefore looks up the conditions based on the utterance and returns the corresponding truth value.